carradjm/brinker-exercise/README.md

 ### Backend

-1. Navigate to the backend directory:
+1. Navigate to `/backend` from the root directory:

     ```bash
     cd backend && yarn install